Games Without Frontiers

 "But honestly, I have no idea if they were Cloud ninja at all.
 The forehead protector was the only distinguishing mark."

 "Yea, and they can certainly be faked if someone wanted to.
 But anyway, it's good to see you took them down no problem."
+He sat down on the arm of the chair she was in relieved that she was ok.

 "I thought so.
 When I focused in on the attack, everything just slowed down.
 It was like they were moving in slow motion for me and I just knew what to do from your training."

 "Well at least I know something is sticking in that thick skull of yours."
+He patted her head.

 "There was something else though.
 The way they looked at me.
 It was like they were targeting me."